Kansas Master Naturalist

-Since 2011, Master Naturalists have given over 1,200 hours, impacted more than 15,500 people & provided $22,050 in volunteer service to the community.
+Since 2011, Master Naturalists have given over 1,800 hours, impacted more than 25,500 people by providing volunteer service to the community.
 MN's multiply the natural resource work that can be accomplished.
 MN projects include youth & adult education, bee removal, riverbank restoration, national/state/ city park restoration, native plant establishment, and nature trail installation and maintenance.

 Advanced Training Opportunities